rpomponio/neuroHarmonize/README.rst

 Next, prepare the holdout data on which you will apply the model.
 This data must look exactly like the training data for ``harmonizationLearn``, including the same number and order of covariates.
+If the holdout data contains a different number of sites, an error will be thrown.

 After preparing the holdout data simply apply the model: